wavemaker/docs/learn/on-premise/extensions/mb-prerequisites.md

 	-- pv-claim-k8s-mbe-redis-data
 	-- pv-claim-k8s-mbe-swagger-json-data
 	-- pv-claim-k8s-mbe-tomcat-logs-data

 - If you are new to Kubernetes and not ready with above PVC's, refer this document [Volume Creation](/learn/on-premise/extensions/mb-Persistentvolumes.md).

 ### Capacity Planning

 Adding an instance to k8s workspace aids in the scalability of the mocking services.

-### Helm Package
+### Deliverables

 WaveMaker team will share the following packages along with access keys.
 You should download the below package and be ready with keys before starting the installation at setup instance.

+- MockingBird Helm Package
-- Helm Package zip
+- SHA1SUM file of MockingBird Helm Package
-- Checksum(sha1sum) file for above package.
+- Artifact Registry access key file

 ## IP Address and DNS Mapping